 You can find a list of some of our recommended Udemy courses here.

-January is one of the best possible times to check out Udemy, because there are all kinds of promotions in place.
-They are doing two courses for less than $20 on certain courses, and lots of courses from $9.99.
-Even if you don’t plan to get started on a course straight away, you can still benefit from the offer and start work when you’re ready!
+Udemy often has all kinds of promotions in place.
+It’s not at all unusual to find complete courses for little more than ten bucks.
+Even if you don’t plan to get started on a course straight away, you can still benefit from the offers, and start work when you’re ready!

 Making Time for Training